 - A Growing Affection: The first time Naruto fought shinobi!Reaper, she defeated him quite thoroughly.
 Then he got a weapon to match hers, and learned a technique to overcome her trump card move, and won the rematch.

-- The X-Men films have Storm/Callisto in the third, and Wolverine/Sabretooth in Wolvie's film.
+- The X-Men Film Series have Storm/Callisto in X-Men: The Last Stand, and Wolverine/Sabretooth in X-Men Origins: Wolverine.

 - Wong Fei-Hung vs Yan Ti San in Drunken Master.